sensio13/capstone-aws/README.md

 Key findings:
 - Github is a really useful tool.
-Will be using it a lot more in the near future
+Will be using it a lot more in the near future.
 - Docker and containers are not that hard to learn (I had some prior experience with Red Hat Openshift).
 Containers provide a lot of flexibility compared to let's say something like VM's.
 - You can pretty much do anything you want with AWS.
-They have a service for everything that you need
+They have a service for everything that you need.
-- VS Code is a lot more powerful than whst I thought
+- VS Code is a lot more powerful than what I thought.
 - Ran into some issues that I had to troubleshoot like cloudformation template (had to clear cache of browser and quit in order for the template to be created).
 Had some SSH issues that I needed to troubleshoot.
 Ran into issues running some of the commands as I was not in the right directory.
 A project like this cahllenges you in different aspects as you will run into issues that you need to troubleshoot in order to get to the next step.